Towards Non-Volatile Spin Orbit Devices: Deposition of Ferroelectric Hafnia on Monolayer Graphene/Co/HM Stacks: In-situ methods for nucleation on the graphene surface

-In order to assess the ferroelectricity of the deposited HZO, GIXRD measurements were performed.
-Figure \ref{AFM_GIXRD} shows 2$\theta$ scans for $\sim$ 15 nm films deposited after Al$_2$O$_3$ nucleation for 3 cycles (green) and 6 cycles (blue), measured after annealing.
-Crystalline peaks of HZO first appear after 6 nucleation cycles, suggesting that below this, nucleation on the surface with H$_2$O is incomplete.
-After 6 cycles, crystalline peaks can be observed in the GIXRD scan, indicating the HZO is composed of a mixture of the non-ferroelectric monoclinic (m-)phase, ferroelectric orthorhombic (o-)phase and antiferroelectric tetragonal (t-)phase.
-The main peak in the GIXRD scan is at around 31\degree, which is consistent with literature values for a mixed o-/t-phase, while a significant m-phase portion is still visible at 28\degree{} and 32\degree.
+Films of $\sim$ 15\,nm HZO were deposited after 3 or 6 nucleation cycles of Al$_2$O$_3$ (see supplementary materials for full deposition details).
+In order to assess the crystallization of the deposited HZO, GIXRD measurements were first performed to identify whether the HZO crystallizes and in which phases.
+Figure \ref{fig1_AFM}(d) shows 2$\theta$ scans for the samples with 3 nucleation cycles (green) and 6 nucleation cycles (blue), measured after annealing for 5\,s at 600$\degree$C. Peaks first appear in the GIXRD spectrum for 6 nucleation cycles, indicating polycrystalline HZO, indicating that a minimum \AlOx{} thickness is needed as a nucleation layer.
+This is likely due to non-uniform surface coverage at smaller thicknesses.
+Comparison to the powder diffraction database (PDF) entries for different crystal phases of HfO$_2$ (dashed lines in figure \ref{fig1_AFM}(d)) confirms that the HZO is composed of a mixture of the non-ferroelectric monoclinic (m-) phase, ferroelectric orthorhombic (o-) phase and antiferroelectric tetragonal (t-) phase.
+The main peak in the GIXRD scan is at around 31\degree, which is consistent with PDF values for a mixed o-/t-phase, and the peak position is comparable to a reference spectrum measured on HZO with TiN electrodes.
+On the other hand, a significant m-phase portion is visible at 28\degree{} and 32\degree{}, larger than in the reference sample.
+Peak fitting is presented and further discussed in the supplementary materials (see supplementary information).